MickMacLean/mickmaclean.github.io/bts_database.md

 ## BTS Database Project

 ### Project at a glance
+**Construct a database with data on every BTS song such that the data will be in an easily comparable format.**
+방탄소년단, Bangtan Sonyeondan, also known as BTS, is a South Korean boyband under Big Hit Entertainment whose extensive and diverse discography has garnered them a plethora of awards and millions of passionate fans dedicated to their socially-conscious music.

-**goal: construct a database with data on every BTS song such that the data will be easily comparable between any variables of my choosing.
-Construct a user-friendly website to display these data for fans to access and use for their own purposes.
+As an avid fan myself, I am interested in understanding their music lyrically and emotionally, and as a Construct a user-friendly website to display these data for fans to access and use for their own purposes.
-Want data in an easily comparable format, serve as an encyclopedia of information in one spot**
+Want data in an easily comparable format, serve as an encyclopedia of information.

 Tools: Python, SQL, Excel